Zilula/lancesLife/content/blog/redux-reducers/index.md

 This default case allows for the preservation of our state and prevents it from being reset or lost because of a bug or something.

 Okay so all these small parts separately are fine and dandy but what does the big picture look like?
 This beautifully drawn image of the react-redux lifecycle illustrates how each component flows together.
-There are also numbers labels the sequence one might take when building a react-redux application.
+There are also numbers labeling the sequence one might take when building a react-redux application.

 ![React-Redux](./React-Redux.jpg)